MPs pass first major update to Canada’s most important environmental law in more than two decades

 Working harder than ever for prevention.
 Please donate today.

-With your support BCAQc is working hard to get vital information about environmental and chemical links to breast cancer to the public, and we now know that our message is being heard.
+With your support BCAQ is working hard to get vital information about environmental and chemical links to breast cancer to the public, and we now know that our message is being heard.